DaveBackus/Data_Bootcamp_Book/data-mentality.md

 * Blogs with data and graphics:  [Conversable Economist](http://conversableeconomist.blogspot.com/), [FRED blog](https://fredblog.stlouisfed.org/), [R-bloggers](http://www.r-bloggers.com/), .
 * Data journalism:  [538](http://fivethirtyeight.com/), [Upshot](http://www.nytimes.com/upshot/), [Quartz](http://qz.com/.
 They often post data and code as well (look for their GitHub repositories).
 * Graphics blogs:  [Flowing data](https://flowingdata.com/), [Junk Charts](http://junkcharts.typepad.com/), [VizWiz](http://vizwiz.blogspot.com/), [Graphic detail](http://www.economist.com/blogs/graphicdetail), and [Data Viz Done Right](http://www.datavizdoneright.com/).
 And here are a [couple](http://flowingdata.com/2012/04/27/data-and-visualization-blogs-worth-following/) [lists](http://vizwiz.blogspot.com/p/data-viz-blogs.html).
 The [Tableau public gallery](http://public.tableau.com/s/gallery) has some good examples, including [this one](https://public.tableau.com/s/gallery/dementia-uk). ([Tableau](http://www.tableau.com/) is a popular "data visualization" program.)
+* Datasets: here are [some](http://www.asdfree.com/p/about-faq.html) [good](https://sites.google.com/site/medevecon/development-economics/devecondata) [lists](http://flowingdata.com/2009/10/01/30-resources-to-find-the-data-you-need/). but you can also use your Google fu.

 **Common mistakes -- and how to fix them.**  We mean this in a good way, but in our experience there are a number of things students do that make this harder than it should be.
 Here's a list, with suggestions for overcoming them: